Real Research, Real Results.

 Born in Naples, Italy October 11, 1962 Dr. Antonio Giordano is a Professor of Molecular Biology at Temple University in Philadelphia and a 'Chiara fama' Professor in the Department of Pathology & Oncology at the University of Siena, in Siena, Italy.
 Dr. Antonio Giordano is also the Director of the Sbarro Institute for Cancer Research and Molecular Medicine and the Center for Biotechnology at Temple's College of Science & Technology.

-In his research throughout the years, Antonio Giordano identified a tumor suppressor gene, Rb2/p130, that has been found to be active in lung, endometrial, brain, breast, liver and ovarian cancers.
-Dr. Giordano also found that if doses of gamma radiation are combined with this gene, it accelerates the death of tumor cells.
+In his research throughout the years, Dr. Antonio Giordano identified a tumor suppressor gene, Rb2/p130, that has been found to be active in the lung, endometrial, brain, breast, liver, and ovarian cancers.
+Dr. Antonio Giordano also found that if doses of gamma radiation are combined with this gene, it accelerates the death of tumor cells.
 Dr. Antonio Giordano went on to discover Cyclin A, Cdk9, and Cdk10.
-Cdk9 is known to play critical roles in HIV transcriptions, inception of tumors, and cell differentiation, They also play a part in muscle differentiation and have been linked to various genetic muscular disorders.
-Dr. Antonio Giordano also developed patented technologies for diagnosing cancer.
+Cdk9 is known to play critical roles in HIV transcriptions, the inception of tumors, and cell differentiation.
+They also play a part in muscle differentiation and have been linked to various genetic muscular disorders.
+Dr. Antonio Giordano has also developed patented technologies for diagnosing cancer.

 "Think of genetic research as language.
 We have identified the words; now we are constructing the dictionary and learning the rules of grammar.
 Our task is to continue assembling the dictionary and perhaps the construction of a few grammatically accurate sentences.
 The goal is to eventually add new chapters to the novel of life" - Dr. Antonio Giordano

 SBARRO HEALTH RESEARCH INSTITUTE (SHRO)